 Nell Haynes is a Visiting Assistant Professor in Linguistic Anthropology at Northwestern University.
 Her research addresses themes of performance, authenticity, globalization, and gendered and ethnic identification in Latin America.
 She holds a Bachelor of Science Degree from Northwestern University in Anthropology and Theater.
 She earned her Ph.D. in Anthropology at American University in 2013 with a concentration in Race, Gender, and Social Justice.
-Previously, Nell has worked with the Global Social Media Impact Study based at University College London and the Centro de Estudios Interculturales e Indígenas at Pontificia Universidad Católica de Chile.
-Nell published her first single-authored monograph in 2016, titled Social Media in Northern Chile, and has published in a number of academic journals, edited, and co-authored books.
+Nell previously was a postdoctoral fellow at the Centro de Estudios Interculturales e Indígenas at Pontificia Universidad Católica de Chile, where she published her first book, Social Media in Northern Chile.
+She is currently working on her second book, based on fieldwork in La Paz, Bolivia.
+The book explores how the pop culture spectacle of lucha libre featuring women as chola characters reflects and contributes to current debates over the nature of "authentic indigeneity" in Bolivia.
+Nell has also published in a number of edited and co-authored books, as well as prestigious academic journals.

 SOCIAL MEDIA IN NORTHERN CHILE: POSTING THE EXTRAORDINARILY ORDINARY is now available from UCL Press in hardback, paperback, epub, and as a FREE Open Access pdf.
 Click here to buy or download.